Independent Agent, Aflac

 Ted holds BS and AB degrees from Boston College and an MA degree from Framingham State University.
 He also holds several professional certifications in education.

-Collectively, Ted has over 38 years of experience in education, training and professional development, and more than 32 years of direct experience in the training and professional development of adult learners.
+Collectively, Ted has nearly 40 years of experience in education, training and professional development, and more than 30 years of direct experience in the training and professional development of adult learners.

 National Highway Institute

 Vanessa Almony has nearly 20 years of experience in all aspects of training and development, with an emphasis on identifying and targeting creative solutions to performance needs.
 She has extensive experience managing development teams as well as independently producing instructionally sound products that satisfy customers' needs for timely, technically accurate, and cost-effective training that works.